sbailey-phys/DxPRT/README.md

 void Workspace::AddPRT(ID3D12Device device, ID3D12GraphicsCommandList commandList,
 			const std::string& prtFile);
 ```
 Adds a mesh to the workspace.
-Unlike AddEM, only a single mesh can be added.
+Unlike AddEM(), only a single mesh can be added.
 This mesh should be from a .prt file, where the coefficients are also listed.
-A command list must be passed to record the relevant copy commands and this should be executed before calling Initialize.
-This method, as well the AddEM method can be called upon from multiple threads.
+A command list must be passed to record the relevant copy commands and this should be executed before calling Initialize().
+This method, as well the AddEM() method can be called upon from multiple threads.

 -	_IN_ device: the currently active device
 -	_IN_ commandList: the command list used to record